xi/assamtest/README.md

 });
 ```

-This is because the tests are registered explicitly.
-The popular python test
+This is because the tests are [registered explicitly][2].
+The popular python
-frameworks (pytest, unittest) on the other hand use an implicit mechanism where
+test frameworks (pytest, unittest) on the other hand use an implicit mechanism
-each function that starts with 'test\_' is registered.
+where each function that starts with 'test\_' is registered.
 This makes
 parametrization way harder than it needs to be.

 This library is an attempt to bring the explicit approach to python.
 However,